cosmos/cosmos-sdk/x/staking/spec/01_state.md

 - the (re)delegator already has another immature redelegation in progress with a destination to a validator (let's call it `Validator X`)
-- and, the (re)delegator is attempting to create a _new_ redelegation where the source validator for this new redelegation is `Validator-X`.
+- and, the (re)delegator is attempting to create a _new_ redelegation where the source validator for this new redelegation is `Validator X`.

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.40.0/proto/cosmos/staking/v1beta1/staking.proto#L200-L228